 The canal is the center piece of the popular Bricktown entertainment district in Oklahoma City.
 Take a leisurely stroll alongside it and check out all that Bricktown has to offer.
 Even better, buy a ticket for a water taxi ride.
 They're covered in the summer, making it not too hot along the water, and the winter season brings the beautiful holiday lights.

 The selection of restaurants in Bricktown is pretty good for such a fairly small area overall, and there's likely something to satisfy any taste, from the fine dining of Mickey Mantle's Steakhouse to the relaxed experience at Bricktown Brewery or Toby Keith's.
-Here's a breakdown of some of the best Bricktown restaurants.
-Try to sample as many as possible.
 After dinner, visit the Bricktown Candy Co. along the canal or Pinkitzel at the entrance to Bricktown for a unique treat.